Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

-## 108 - September 12, 2017
+## 109 - September 19, 2017

-* Toggle theater mode to fix the progressbar since it works consistently.
+* Fix seekbar resizing when the window is less than ___px wide.
+* Fix scrolling jitter on load caused by the search box getting focus.